NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 it only when a user requests it.
 See [Compute Daemons](../compute-daemons/readme.md) for the systemd service configuration of the daemon.
-See `RequiredDaemons` in [Directive Breakdown](../directive-breakdown/readme.md) for a description of how the user may request the daemon, in the case where the WLM will run it only on demand.
+See `RequiredDaemons` in [Directive Breakdown](../directive-breakdown/readme.md) for a description of how the user may request the daemon in the case where the WLM will run it only on demand.

 See the [DataMovementCreateRequest API](copy-offload-api.html#datamovement.DataMovementCreateRequest) definition for what can be configured.